msbc/helmeos/README.md

 A Python implementation/port of [Frank Timmes' Helmholtz EoS](http://cococubed.asu.edu/code_pages/eos.shtml).

 ### Prerequisites
-You must have numpy installed.
+Python packages:

+- numpy
+- scipy

 This is only tested on Python3.